-For anyone who loves to explore a city by way of fork and knife and has a passion for finding secret, unforgettable spots when traveling, I’m here to help.
+For anyone who loves to explore a city by way of fork and knife and has a passion for finding secret, unforgettable spots when traveling, we’re here to help.
 We’re committed to bringing you stories about food you won’t see anywhere else.

-No matter whether you’re a traveler, transplant, or a long-time resident of the Mile High City yesterday or have lived here your whole life, I’ll introduce you to all the eateries (from snack bars to fine dining restaurants) that are worth your time and money and reliably deliver a memorable meal with every visit.
+No matter whether you’re a traveler, transplant, or a long-time resident of the Mile High City, we’ll introduce you to all the eateries (from snack bars to fine dining restaurants) that are worth your time and money and reliably deliver a memorable meal with every visit.

 Be the hero to your friends, family, or out-of-town guests by using my recommended itineraries highlighting the best of what Denver locals like to do on their days off.

 If you’re over anonymous, crowd-sourced review sites or outlets that are more concerned with getting you to click a link than they are with building and strengthening our community, we are here for you.
-If you enjoy personal, honest opinions and recommendations on how to best spend your time in and around the capital of Colorado, paired with striking original food and travel photography, then you’re in the right place.
+If you enjoy personal, honest opinions and recommendations on how to best spend your time in and around the capital of Colorado, paired with 100% original photography, then you’re in the right place.